arduino/help-center-content/content/About Arduino/Trademarks, Logos and Licenses/Arduino-and-Community-logos.md

 * Publications <!-- link to Courses, workshops and publications section-->
 * Online content.

-> Exception when the Arduino Logo is used in a descriptive or explanatory way.
+> There is an exception to this rule if the Arduino Logo is used in a descriptive or explanatory way.
 For example, the Arduino Logo may be used within a text explaining what Arduino is.

 Please be aware that even modified/customized versions of the Arduino Logo are considered trademark violations.